 Kristine Pelletier works for the Pelham School District and Lenzi’s Catering in Dracut.
-Along with giving selflessly of her time for the young women in recovery through the Megan House Foundation programs, she has been an ardent supporter of many local non-profit organizations, including her efforts in running the Ned Sheehy Memorial Golf Tournament for five years.
+Along with giving selflessly of her time to the young women in recovery through the Megan House Foundation programs, she has been an ardent supporter of many local non-profit organizations, including her efforts in running the Ned Sheehy Memorial Golf Tournament for five years.

-Kristine is married to Tim Pelletier and is the proud mother of four children; Nicole, Anthony, Nolan and Aimee.
+Kristine is married to Tim Pelletier and is the proud mother of four children; Nicole, Anthony, Nolan, and Aimee.

 Why Kristine Supports Megan’s House:

 “My family lives a modest, but great, life and I just want to be able to give back and help people in need.”